Atrix256/SampleZoo/contributing.md

 ### 1D Sampling Patterns
 * more irrational numbers such as the silver ratio and the plastic constant.
 Just meaningful irrational numbers though.
 * low discrepancy sequences (basic, more exotic, scrambled, etc!)
+* other 1d blue noise methods including: poisson disk, relaxation.
+* blue noise from eigenvectors: https://twitter.com/TechSparx/status/1093902404867760129
-* others not listed here!
+* other 1d sampling patterns not listed here!

 ## Work Needed, but claimed by Alan for now